Top 10 foods to try in Mexico

 Boasting the three colours of the Mexican flag, chiles en nogada is one of Mexico’s most patriotic dishes.
-Poblano chillies filled with picadillo (a mixture of chopped meat, fruits and spices) represent the green on the flag, the walnut-based cream sauce is the white and pomegranate seeds the red.
-Originating from Puebla, history tells that the dish was first served to Don Agustin de Iturbide, liberator and subsequent Emperor of Mexico.
+Poblano chillies filled with picadillo (a mixture of chopped meat, fruits and spices) represent the green on the flag, the walnut-based cream sauce is the white and pomegranate seeds are the red.
+Originating from Puebla, history relates that the dish was first served to Don Agustín de Iturbide, liberator and subsequent emperor of Mexico.

 Three states claim to be the original home of mole (pronounced ‘mol-eh’), a rich sauce popular in Mexican cooking.
 There are myriad types of mole but all contain around 20 or so ingredients, including one or more varieties of chilli peppers, and all require constant stirring over a long period of time.
 Perhaps the best-known mole is mole poblano, a rusty red sauce typically served over turkey or chicken.

-Guacamole is undoubtedly one of Mexico’s most popular dishes but few know that this traditional sauce dates back to the time of the Aztecs.
-Made from mashed up avocadoes, onions, tomatoes, lemon juice and chilli peppers (and sometimes a clove or two of garlic), guacamole is often eaten with tortilla chips or used as a side dish.
+Guacamole is undoubtedly one of Mexico’s most popular dishes, but few people know that this traditional sauce dates back to the time of the Aztecs.
+Made from mashed-up avocados, onions, tomatoes, lemon juice and chilli peppers (and sometimes a clove or two of garlic), guacamole is often eaten with tortilla chips or used as a side dish.

 Tamales were first developed for the Aztec, Mayan and Inca tribes who needed nourishing food on the go to take into battle.
-Pockets of corn dough are stuffed with either a sweet or savoury filling, wrapped in banana leaves or cornhusks and steamed.
+Pockets of corn dough are stuffed with either a sweet or savoury filling, wrapped in banana leaves or corn husks, then steamed.
 Fillings vary from meats and cheeses to fruits, vegetables, chillies and mole.
-Remember to discard the wrapping before eating!
+Remember to discard the wrapping before eating.